Need for student housing in London

 More detailed information is available upon request from a comprehensive needs study.

-Following this engagement and consultation with local residents we will review feedback and take on board comments prior to submitting a planning application in the coming months.
+Following the engagement and consultation with local residents we reviewed feedback and took on board comments prior to submitting the planning application in July 2018.

 Thank you for taking the time to consider our proposals.

 Research shows that there is a significant gap between accommodation availability and demand in the Central sub-region of London (which Southwark sits in) when the student numbers of Universities in this area are taken into account.

 |Central Sub-Region||UAL (LCC and CCA)||LSBU (Southwark campus)||Total – UAL and LSBU|

 |B. Number of students who live at home (HESA)||31,015||879||593||1,472|

 |E. Current Gap – Number (C-D)||97,169||3,442||8,570||12,012|

 |F. (%) Level of Provision (D/C)||28.1%||30.1%||12.3%||18.3%|